zoedumas1/kwk-t1-ruby-lecture-intro-what-is-a-program-teachers-l1/README.md

 2. Literal data, things like "Strings" and Numbers 1,2.
 3. Barewords you define and create, things like variables and methods.

 Anything that isn't one of those is invalid and the Ruby interpreter will throw an error.

-If you read the output from the program run, you'll see the last line of output is:
+Let's say you ran a program, and saw the following output (pay attention to the last line):

 ```
 Programs are composed of basically three things: